Zeinab15/Zeinab15/README.md

-# Hi, I'm Zeinab Siddig! 👋
+## Hi, I'm Zeinab Siddig! 👋

-**Chemical Engineer | Educator | Data Enthusiast**
+🌱 Chemical Engineer | Data Science Enthusiast | Environmental Advocate

 Welcome to my GitHub profile!
-I’m dedicated to leveraging my skills in chemical engineering, data Sceince, and education to solve real-world challenges and inspire others through my work.
+I’m passionate about combining my background in chemical engineering with data science to solve environmental challenges and drive sustainable solutions.

 ---

 ## 🛠 About Me

-- 🎓 **Education**: Bachelor's in Chemical Engineering from the University of Khartoum.
+🎓 Education: Bachelor's degree in Chemical Engineering and currently pursuing Computer Science at the University of the People.

-- 🧑‍🏫 **Experience**: Teaching Assistant, Reseach Assistant and Data Analyst
-- 🔬 **Research**: Focused on environmental issues in the petroleum industry, with expertise in data analysis
+🌟 Current: Participating in the MIT Talent Program to further enhance my expertise.

-- 🌟 **Achievements**: Successfully completed the FTL Global Machine Learning Bootcamp and multiple professional development courses.
+🌟 Achievements: Successfully completed the FTL Global Machine Learning Bootcamp, Google Data Analytics Certificate, ALX AI Career Program, and McKinsey Forward Program in soft skills.

-- 🤝 **Volunteer Work**: Actively involved in community initiatives to support education and skill development.
+🌍 Goal: Leveraging my engineering and technology expertise to address pressing environmental issues and drive impactful, sustainable solutions.

+## 🚀 What I Excel In

+- Data Analysis: Extracting insights from complex data sets to inform decisions.

+- Mathematical Problem Solving: Tackling engineering and scientific problems with a strong mathematical foundation.

+- Innovative Solutions: Developing creative solutions for complex challenges.
+- Volunteering: Contributing to community development and social causes.
+- Content Writing: Crafting clear and engaging written materials for diverse audiences.

 ---

-## 💡 What I Do Best

-- Designing solutions for complex engineering problems.
-- Teaching and mentoring students in engineering principles.
-- Analyzing data and creating insightful visualizations to support decision-making.
-- Building educational programs and resources for underserved communities.

----

 ## 🌱 What I'm Learning

-- Deepening my expertise in **Machine Learning** and **Data Science**.
+- Expanding my expertise in Machine Learning and Data Science to solve real-world challenges.
-- Exploring innovative applications of **Chemical Nanoengineering** for sustainability.
+- Enhancing my skills in Environmental research to drive sustainable solutions.
-- Continuously honing my **graphic design** and **soft skills** for professional growth.
+- Continuously developing my soft skills and management abilities to foster leadership and professional growth.

 ---

-## 📫 Let's Connect!
+## 📫 Let's Connect

 - 💼 **LinkedIn**: [Zeinab Siddig](www.linkedin.com/in/zeinab-mohmmed)
-- 📧 **Email**: zeinbwahid98@gmail.com
+- 📧 **Email**: <zeinbwahid98@gmail.com>

 ---

 Thank you for visiting my GitHub profile!
 Feel free to explore, collaborate, or reach out.
 Let’s create something impactful together! 🌟